 Here are some serving tips:

-Edamame beans can be added in stir-fries.
+Add edamame beans in stir-fries.

 <<-Read Sugar snap peas nutrition facts and health benefits.